Shyness is Everywhere . . . Shy/Socially Phobic Celebrities & Everyday People

 Harriet Beecher Stowe When Abraham Lincoln met this shy author of Uncle Tom's Cabin he is said to have commented "So you are the little woman who wrote the book that started this great war!" http://www.momscape.com/articles/stowe.htm

-Kimberly Willis Holt This award winning children's book author attributes her shyness to frequent moves associated with her father's military career. http://www.cynthialeitichsmith.com/auth-illKimberlyWillisHolt.htm
+Kimberly Willis Holt This award winning children's book author attributes her shyness to frequent moves her family made as part of her father's military career. http://www.lookingglassreview.com/html/profile_25.html

 Nathaniel Hawthorne For me, Nathanial Hawthorne brings back memories of middle school (called junior high in my day), when raising my hand to comment on The Scarlet Letter in English class was too terrifying to even consider.
 It sure would have helped to know the book's author was shyer than me when he wrote it. http://www.tantor.com/AuthorDetail.asp?Author=Hawthorne_N